ElazarK/content-docs/scripts/ADListUsersEx.md

 `Deprecated`

-Retrieve the list of user objects stored in Active Directory and include an extended list of attributes and information about each user.
+Retrieves the list of user objects stored in Active Directory and include an extended list of attributes and information about each user.
 Use the `attributes` argument to include additional specific attributes in the results.

 ## Script Data
 ---